Editas Medicine (EDIT)

 Capital Expenditures

-- Editas Medicine expects its existing cash, cash equivalents, and marketable securities, along with retained payments from its license agreement with Vertex Pharmaceuticals, to fund its operating expenses and capital expenditure requirements into the second quarter of 2027.
+- Editas Medicine expects its existing cash, cash equivalents, and marketable securities to fund its operating expenses and capital expenditure requirements into the third quarter of 2027.

 Latest Trefis Analyses